More Information About Personal Loans

 When you apply for financing from a bank or credit union, they likely use your FICO credit score in order to decide whether to lend to you.
 In fact, 90% of lending decisions are made using FICO scores, despite the fact that FICO’s scoring method isn’t perfect and disadvantages young borrowers or borrowers without long credit histories.

-Lately, some best online lenders have been using alternative models to decide whether an applicant is credit worthy and to determine the rates offered.
+Lately, some best online lenders and lending partners have been using alternative models to decide whether an applicant is credit worthy and to determine the rates offered.
 These models often take a more holistic view of a client’s financial situation and look at things like savings, cash flow, employment history, and earning potential – rather than just focusing narrowly on their credit score.

-This is allows lenders to give the best personal loans to credit worthy clients that have bad FICO scores, but who are likely to pay back their loans on time and in full.
+This is allows lenders and lending partners to give the best personal loans to credit worthy clients that have bad FICO scores, but who are likely to pay back their loans on time and in full.
 These clients are increasingly millennials who don’t have high credit scores because they don’t have long credit histories, might not have built their credit because they don’t have a credit card, or might be just out of school.

-These clients don’t look like good loan applicants when evaluated using the traditional method, but online lenders who are using alternative underwriting methods are finding that they faithfully repay their loans.
+These clients don’t look like good loan applicants when evaluated using the traditional method, but online lenders and lending partners who are using alternative underwriting methods are finding that they faithfully repay their loans.
 This is allowing them to expand their business to clients that are often ignored or missed by mainstream lenders and banks.

 One example of an online lender with a unique underwriting is SoFi, a lender who started first by giving out student loans but has since moved into also providing personal loans and mortgages.
 They decided to stop using FICO scores because they found that the scores weren’t an accurate reflection of credit worthiness.
 Instead, they created a metrics that looks at savings, cash flower, earning potential and employment history.
 This allows them to provide loans to people they would have previously denied and to offer lower interest rates options.